Katherine Clerides

-Early life and education.
+Early life and education

-Katherine Clerides is the daughter of Glafcos Clerides (1919-2013), who was President of the Republic of Cyprus from 1993 to 2003, and Lilla Erulkar (1921-2007).
-She is the granddaughter of Ioannis Clerides, former Mayor of Nicosia.
-Clerides has qualifications in Sociology, (Bedford College, London University), Political Science, (New York University) and Law (Gray's Inn, London).
+Katherine Clerides was born in London, England on 10 May 1949, the daughter of Glafcos Clerides (1919–2013), who was President of the Republic of Cyprus from 1993 to 2003, and Lilla Erulkar (1921–2007).
+She was the granddaughter of Ioannis Clerides, former mayor of Nicosia.
+Clerides had qualifications in sociology (Bedford College, University of London), political science (New York University), and law (Gray's Inn, London).

 Political and community career

-Clerides worked at the Department of Statistics and Research of the Republic of Cyprus from1970 to1971 and at the Centre for Social Research from1972 to 1974.
+Clerides worked at the Department of Statistics and Research of the Republic of Cyprus from 1970 to 1971 and at the Centre for Social Research from 1972 to 1974.
 From 1975 to 1977 she worked at the International Federation of Family Planning in London.
-From 1980 to1991 she was a legal advisor to the Bank of Cyprus.
+From 1980 to 1991 she was a legal advisor to the Bank of Cyprus.
 In 1974 she took on the duties of press representative at the Cyprus Press and Information Office, informing foreign journalists about the Cyprus issue and the problems of refugees.

-Clerides was an MP for the Nicosia district of Cyprus for two terms between 1991 and 2003, and was also a substitute candidate from 2004 to 2006.
+She was an MP for the Nicosia district of Cyprus for two terms between 1991 and 2003, and was also a substitute candidate from 2004 to 2006.
 She founded and was the head of the Secretariat of Community Outreach and Civil Society Empowerment of the Democratic Rally party (DISY) of Cyprus.
 She was a founding member and the secretary of the women's organization of the DISY and became president of the Social Policy and Women's Rights Committee of the party.
 She has also been the vice president of the DISY.
 She established the DISY Bi-Communal Relations Bureau in 1999.

-She is Honorary President of the Board of the Glafcos Clerides Institute in Cyprus.
-The Institute is a member of the Wilfried Martens Centre for European Studies, the political think tank of the European Peoples’ Party.
+Clerides was Honorary President of the Board of the Glafcos Clerides Institute in Cyprus.
+The institute is a member of the Wilfried Martens Centre for European Studies, the political think tank of the European Peoples’ Party.
 During her time as an MP, Clerides worked on legislation that was designed to improve the position of women, such as the prevention of violence in the home and sexual harassment at work, the division of property on divorce, pensions and the promotion of LGBTQ+ rights.

 She was a founding member and co-chair of the International Ecological Peace Village for the Promotion of Sustainable Development and Conflict Resolution and a founding member of the Association for the Protection of Persons with Intellectual Disabilities, of the Initiative Group on Addressing Sexual Harassment in the Workplace and the Initiative Group on Traffic Safety.

-She served as Commissioner for Humanitarian Affairs of the Cyprus Government from 2013 to 2015 with responsibility for the religious minorities of Maronites, Armenians and Latins, Cypriots of the diaspora, and matters relating to missing and enslaved persons.
+Clerides served as Commissioner for Humanitarian Affairs of the Cyprus Government from 2013 to 2015 with responsibility for the religious minorities of Maronites, Armenians and Latins, Cypriots of the diaspora, and matters relating to missing and enslaved persons.